Guide: Choose the right bed!

 Are you thinking about a high bed for your child, but you are worried that the bed might be too high right now.
 Then fear not, as many of our beds are available in divisible versions, so they can be made higher and lower when the time is right.
 For example, the half-high bed can be made higher by adding a mid or high bed module.
 Conversely, you can always make the bed lower or go back to a junior bed again if your child gets tired of a high bed or if younger siblings are taking over the bed.

-If you choose one of the beds from the BASIC collection you get a good selection of standard possibilities while the PREMIUM collection offers an almost infinite number of beds, extensions and accessories.
+If you choose one of the beds from the ECO Dream collection you get a good selection of standard possibilities while the ECO Luxury collection offers an almost infinite number of beds, extensions and accessories.

 How high should the kids bed be?